 Touch to see more in this section.

-THE DOWNTOWN RESIDENTS’ COUNCIL
+CONSTITUTION OF THE DOWNTOWN RESIDENTS’ COUNCIL

 The name of this organization is The Downtown Residents’ Council.
 This is an Ohio non-profit corporation.